The Purpose of the CRASH Team

 Training Challenges

-The CRASH Team members have been specifically selected to have professional qualifications and experience in the fire-rescue industry.
-This has allowed them to also focus on non-traditional skillsets and even start designing training for first responders on topics that are not currently covered or taught.
+The CRASH Team members will be specifically selected to have professional qualifications and experience in the fire-rescue industry.
+This will allow them to also focus on non-traditional skillsets and even start designing training for first responders on topics that are not currently covered or taught.

 They are also able to afford (through donations) the more inaccessible specialist training most other agencies cannot.

 The need for capabilities such as these is apparent and quite reasonable as this area experiences tornadoes, rockfalls, mudslides, building collapses, and heavy snow loads that have resulted in challenging and risky patient extrications.
-However, the capabilities learned during this course are not maintained by any response agency existing in the west-central region of Alberta at present - except the CRASH Team.
+However, the capabilities learned during this course are not formally maintained by any response agency existing in the west-central region of Alberta at present - the CRASH Team intends to maintain and offer capabilities such as these for whenever they are needed.

 First responders undertake a lot of training; the challenge with training is that it is expensive, time consuming, and not suitable to everyone.